byu-is-566/is-566-10-dbt-cloud-instructions/README.md

 Write the query described above as a dbt analysis query, saved to `analyses/campaign_sales_analysis.sql`.
 When you think you have the logic right, you can run `dbt compile`, which will produce compiled SQL code for all of your dbt code, placing it in the `target/compiled` directory.
 The compiled analysis code will be found in `target/compiled/adventure/analyses`.
 You should be able to open that file and simply run it without modification.

-To help you know if you're on the right track, here's a row from the output of my `campaign_sales_analysis.sql` query:
+To help you know if you're on the right track, here's a row from the output of my `campaign_sales_analysis.sql` query.

+> [!TIP]
+> If your result for `TOTAL_REVENUE` is about 5x what mine is below, there is a pull request sitting in your repository with a small-but-important bug fix where I had a one-character typo in my `stg_ecom__sales_orders` model that cause some row duplication.
+Merge that one line change into your repository, re-run `dbt build`, and your numbers should now match mine below.

 | CUSTOMER_SEGMENT     | AD_STRATEGY    | PRODUCT_CATEGORY | TOTAL_ORDERS | TOTAL_REVENUE | AVG_ORDER_VALUE |
 |----------------------|----------------|------------------|--------------|---------------|-----------------|